ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Number of items provided per additional stage cleared.
 Defaults to 1.
 - Rarity of the items provided.
 Defaults to identical to a basic chest, sans equipment (80 common : 20 uncommon : 1 rare).

+#### Beacon: Stasis

+New skill which does not replace a vanilla Beacon.
+Beacon: Stasis time-freezes all nearby enemies, preventing them from moving, falling, dealing damage, or taking damage.
+Does not work on enemies with freeze resistance.

+Configurable:
+- Cannot be individually disabled.
+- Cooldown and lifetime.
+Defaults to 15 sec, 40 sec.
+- Radius of the stasis zone.
+Defaults to 15 m.

 ## Issues/TODO

 - Causes a stray explosion sound during game startup.